Veegilinfrastructure/inec-polling-units/README.md

 ## Acknowledgement
 This project draws inspiration from [mykeels](https://github.com/mykeels/inec-polling-units) resources repository.
 Credits to the author.
 We also acknowledge [INEC](https://www.inecnigeria.org/elections/polling-units/) for making the polling units data available.

+## Contribution
+Feel free to make [contribution](https://github.com/Veegilinfrastructure/inec-polling-units/issues) or report an issue.
+Your suggestions and ideas are welcome.

 <!-- End of PU stats -->